wazuh/wazuh-documentation/source/deploying-with-ansible/guide/install-ansible.rst

 In this section we will proceed to install the Ansible server.
 To be able to deploy using Ansible we only need to have the tool installed on a single server.
 From this control server, Ansible will access the other servers and execute the playbooks configured for any type of deployment or installation.
 It is only necessary to have a server with Ansible installed.

-In the example we will follow in this guide, we will have the following infrastructure.
+In the example that we will show in this guide, we have the following infrastructure.

-- Ansible server.
+- Ansible server
-- Wazuh server.
+- Wazuh server
-- Elastic Stack server.
+- Elastic Stack server
-- Wazuh agent.
+- Wazuh agent

 .. note:: OpenSSH Compatibility